ltpitt/python-selenium-make-my-feed-great-again/README.md

 1. Navigate to the directory containing the script.
 2. Run the script using the command `python make_my_feed_great_again.py`.

+You can run it manually or add it to your crontab / scheduled operations so that it is fully automated.

 The script provides three ways to enter your Twitter credentials: